Reality with a Twist Statement

 Reality with a Twist ~ Artist Statement

-Creating art is not only something that I want to do, it is something I need to do.
-My artistic inspiration often comes from an irritation, a little grain of sand that I ruminate over, and like an oyster I try to turn this irritant into a pearl, or in my case a work of art.
-I often deal with weighty topics such as climate change and social injustice, I feel the need to explore and deal with topics that I am deeply concerned about.
+Creating art in the form of realistic acrylic painting, and Serigraphs, is not only something that I want to do, it is something I need to do.
+While there is an element of whimsy and humor throughout my art, my inspiration often comes from an irritation, a little grain of sand that I ruminate over.
+Like an oyster I try to turn this irritant into a pearl, or in my case an artwork.
+I often deal with weighty topics such as climate change, social injustice or politics.
+I feel the need to explore and deal with topics that I am deeply concerned about.
 At other times I enjoy letting my sense of humor take over.
-I also deal with things I see or feel in my everyday life, a story from the news, exploring art from the past, a historic event, or an amusing anecdote.
+I also deal with things I see or feel in my everyday life.
+A story from the news, exploring art from the past, a historic event, or an amusing anecdote.
 Any of these sources can move me esthetically and germinate into an idea.
 I call my style ‘Reality with a Twist’, because it is very realistic, but unlike anything you would ever see.

-Once inspired I begin to research a topic, and try to figure out whether I can work this ‘inspiration’ into an artistic composition.
-The people and animals in my art are like characters in a drama, each has a role to play, but more significantly the final composition has to feel right.
-Through my art, I am able to share my acrylic paintings and hand pulled serigraphs with an audience, and expose them to my slightly cynical view of the world, injected whenever possible with a sense of humor.
+Once inspired I begin to research a topic, and explore whether I can work this ‘idea’ into an artistic composition.
+The people and animals in my art are like characters in a drama, each has a role to play.
+More significantly however, the final composition has to come together as an artwork.
+Through my art, I am able to share my realistic acrylic paintings, and hand pulled serigraphs with an audience, and expose them to my slightly cynical view of the world, injected whenever possible with a sense of humor.
 The satisfaction I get from completing a work of art is a necessary part of who I am.